Telemetry

 Through this feature, GROWI users can contribute to this open source software as valuable data providers supporting GROWI's evolution.

-We welcome feedback from the early development stages for further improvement of GROWI.
+We welcome feedback on the telemetry feature for further improvement of GROWI.
 If you wish to cooperate, please participate in this improvement program.

 # What Data is Collected?